Maurice Kausman FZS OBE

 Never afraid of being outspoken, in his later years Maurice criticised the powerful London Anglers Association, referring to them as the “LAA menace” for competing with and buying up fishing rights that other poorer clubs could not afford.

 He made major contributions to the Ouse & Cam, Nene and Welland and Great Ouse Fishery Boards before working with the later River Authorities, well before the Environment Agency era.
-After first attending the 1928 NFA annual conference as a London Anglers Association delegate, Maurice went on to complete more than 30 years loyal service on the National Federation of Anglers General Purposes Committee.
-He was awarded Life membership of the NFA in 1969.
+After first attending the 1928 NFA annual conference as an LAA delegate, Maurice went on to complete more than 30 years' loyal service on the NFA General Purposes Committee.
+He was awarded life membership of the NFA in 1969.

-In 1946 Maurice founded the Hunts Anglers Joint Advisory Committee later becoming President and Chairman and then drafted the constitutions of many Consultative Associations, the first of these being the Great Ouse Fishery Consultative Association (GOFCA) founded in 1948.
+In 1946 Maurice founded the Hunts Anglers Joint Advisory Committee, later becoming president and chairman, and then drafted the constitutions of many consultative associations.
+The first of these was the Great Ouse Fishery Consultative Association (GOFCA) founded in 1948.

-This Consultative promoted the Great Ouse Angling Championships, which although started on the River Ouse moved to the Relief Channel where Ivan Marks was to record his three historic Ouse Championships victories during the 1970’s.
+This consultative promoted the Great Ouse Angling Championships, which although started on the River Ouse was moved to the Relief Channel, where Ivan Marks was to record his three historic Ouse Championships victories during the 1970s.

 Throughout his life, he was a staunch supporter of the close season and never approved of the opening of canals and enclosed fisheries throughout the year.
 When the Huntingdon team won their way through to the 1970 Angling Times Winter League final in Ireland during the old close season, Maurice refused to travel.
 He was over the moon when his team won, but remained adamant that he had done the right thing.

-On 23rd June 1977 the Sports Council awarded Maurice the Queens Silver Jubilee medal which he added to his earlier 1953 Coronation Medal.
-He was then later awarded the OBE in the 1980 New Years’ Honours list for 'services to angling'.
+On 23 June 1977 the Sports Council awarded Maurice the Queen's Silver Jubilee medal, which he added to his earlier 1953 Coronation Medal.
+He was then later awarded the OBE in the 1980 New Year Honours list for services to angling.